openvinotoolkit/open_model_zoo/models/public/inception-resnet-v2-tf/inception-resnet-v2-tf.md

 ### Converted Model

 Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
-Name: `InceptionResnetV2/AuxLogits/Logits/MatMul`, shape: [1,1001] in [BxC] format,
+Name: `InceptionResnetV2/AuxLogits/Logits/MatMul`, shape: `1, 1001` in `B, C` format, where:
-    where:

-    - B - batch size
+- `B` - batch size
-    - C - vector of probabilities.
+- `C` - vector of probabilities.

 ## Download a Model and Convert it into Inference Engine Format